sashamafasha/PowerShellAutomation/README.md

 ## I used Microsofts .NET install script from their [Docs Page](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script)

-## I created this file to help install one program from my server to the local computer by running a .bat file
+## I created this file to help install one program from my server to the local computer by running the .bat file